ribhavsharma/lead-management-android/README.md

 This app is currently in development, which means that in the future, many more features will be added.

 ### Work Flow
-* A Splash Screen that Displays the app icon everytime that app is launched.
+* A Splash Screen that displays the app icon everytime that app is launched.
-* A Quick Walkthorugh(Slider) of the Visiting Card Android App when the App is launched for the first time.
+* A Quick Walkthrough(Slider) of the Visiting Card Android App when the App is launched for the first time.
-* A Login Activity to ensure only Authentic Users use the app - Implemened using Firebase Authentication.
+* A Login Activity to ensure only Authentic Users use the app - Implemented using Firebase Authentication.
-* A Base Activity with a BottomNavigation Bar that allows the user to navigate through the list of cotnacts and groups.
+* A Base Activity with a Bottom Navigation Bar that allows the user to navigate through the list of contacts and groups.
 * Contacts Fragment that shows the saved contacts in a RecyclerView with a FAB to add a new contact
-* Clicking on the RecyclerView item opens a Dialog that shows the information for that contact and allowing us to edit/call them.
+* Clicking on the RecyclerView item opens a dialog that shows the information for that contact and allows us to edit/call them.
 * Clicking on the Edit Screen opens a the EditContactActivity.
-* Inside the Base Activity, click on the FAB opens the same EditContactActivity to add a new contact.
+* Inside the Base Activity, clicking on the FAB opens the same EditContactActivity to add a new contact.
-* The app should also show a notification when the call is ended, askig the user to save the details for that contact.
+* The app should also show a notification when the call is ended, asking the user to save the details for that contact.
-* On clickig the notification, if the caller's details exists on the server, show it to the user, else ask the user to enter their details.
+* On clicking the notification, if the caller's details exist on the server, show it to the user, else ask the user to enter their details.

 ## Flow Diagram for the app
 ![](https://raw.githubusercontent.com/JBossOutreach/lead-management-android/master/art.jpg)